 One of the best ways for us to do that is to get rid of our excess stuff.
 Not only will this give us more room and space to think, but after moving across the ocean and back with just a small portion of our belongings we’re convinced that we never really needed the rest of it in the first place.
 It’s also the best way for us to prepare for a life of travel without actually traveling (or making rash decisions).

-Embracing minimalism is also important because my chronic illnesses have taken over even more of our lives since returning home, thanks in part to my decision to stop taking a medication that was making me sick.
+Embracing minimalism is also important because my chronic illnesses have taken over even more of our lives since returning home.
 My health issues make it difficult to us to get everything done and we certainly aren’t prepared for a life that’s filled with too much stuff.

 So this is our year to discard.